 A tribute to Park Ji-sung, the key cog & battery in Man Utd’s winning machine

-Players like Cristiano Ronaldo and Wayne Rooney often stole the headlines for Manchester United, but fans shouldn’t forget their unsung hero.
+While players like Cristiano Ronaldo and Wayne Rooney often stole the headlines for Manchester United, fans shouldn’t forget their unsung hero.

 When Patrice Evra recently named Park Ji-sung in his ultimate team-mate Xl, a lot of people may have been surprised.
 When you consider some of the players Evra played with during his career, it was one hell of a compliment.